Household Waste Disposal

 Teacher Professional Development

-We offer two annual professional development courses titled Wastewater and Aquatic Biology and Wastewater and Renewable Resources.
-Each course is a one-day summer program and both are available to all K-12 classroom teachers.
-Both events include a tour of the Robert W. Hite Treatment Facility and a field visit in the appropriate content area.
+We offer annual professional development courses titled Wastewater and Aquatic Biology and Wastewater and Renewable Resources for K-12 classroom teachers.
+Each class include a tour of the Robert W. Hite Treatment Facility and a field visit in the appropriate content area.
 Professional development graduate credit is available.

-Click here to review the Wastewater and Aquatic Biology syllabus →
+Click here to review the Wastewater and Aquatic Biology syllabus for the July 13 2016 class →

-Click here to review the Wastewater and Renewable Resources syllabus →
+Click here to review the Wastewater and Renewable Resources syllabus for the June 16 2016 class →